uozuAho/refactoring_to_patterns_examples/replace_conditional_with_strategy/readme.md

 pattern - not an example of the best solution design.

 The tests are probably incorrect - I have no idea what loan capital or duration is.
-They're just there to enforce the habit of running tests after each small change.
+The code also depends on hard-coded DateTime.Now, thus values change throughout the day.
+Rather than inject a time provider (which I should have done), I've added tolerance to the assertions in the tests.
+The tests are just there to enforce the habit of running tests after each small change.
 There's also probably enough test coverage for all loan scenarios.